I'm 33, I Have A Joint Income Of $352,000 & My House Flooded This Week

 8 a.m. — We load up the boys, and L. drives them to daycare.
 I put the house back in order and start my Beachbody Pre- and Post-natal Barre Blend workout.
 I'm 22 weeks pregnant with boy number four and maybe I'm just getting older, but this pregnancy has been harder than previous ones (mostly because of pregnancy acne and lots of emotions).
 Barre Blend has been my saving grace.
 Elise Joan's positive affirmations get stuck in my head, and I love it.
 I'm a beautiful trimester two goddess!

-8:30 a.m. — I eat an apple with peanut butter and get ready for the day while listening to my favorite spiritual podcast.
+8:30 a.m. — I eat an apple with peanut butter and get ready for the day while listening to my favourite spiritual podcast.
 We're studying the Old Testament in church this year, and this podcast has transformed my understanding.
-I take my time with my morning skin-care routine so I can keep listening: CeraVe cleanser, Thayers witch hazel toner, Neutrogena benzoyl peroxide daily mask, CeraVe moisturizing cream, and EltaMD sunscreen.
-Sometimes I mix in TruSkin Vitamin C serum or The Ordinary Niacinamide serum before moisturizing, depending on how I'm feeling.
+I take my time with my morning skin-care routine so I can keep listening: CeraVe cleanser, Thayers witch hazel toner, Neutrogena benzoyl peroxide daily mask, CeraVe moisturising cream, and EltaMD sunscreen.
+Sometimes I mix in TruSkin Vitamin C serum or The Ordinary Niacinamide serum before moisturising, depending on how I'm feeling.

 9 a.m. — I log on for work and am in meetings until 11.